ninjaasmoke/JsonPlaceHolder/README.md

 # JsonPlaceHolder

-A repo to show the us eof APIs as backend and responsive frontend application.
+A repo to show the use of APIs as backend and responsive frontend application.

 ## The site used : (https://jsonplaceholder.typicode.com/)